Arms industry: History

+Military technology evolved slowly until the 19th century when a quartet of factors suddenly globalized the arms trade.
+First, accelerating technical innovation created a shifting frontier of desirable weapons.
+Second, the development of mass production allowed technically advanced weapons to be exported at scale.
+Third, private firms, rather than government arsenals, became leaders in the manufacture of arms.
+And finally, global communications and transport networks facilitated long-distance trade.
+Early leading arms makers included Schneider-Creusot, Krupp, Vickers, and Armstrong Whitworth.
+These firms were encouraged both by market conditions and by their home nations to export far outside of Europe to areas such as South America, Asia, the Near East, and Africa as part of the 19th century vogue for imperialism.

 During the early modern period, England, France, Sweden, and the Netherlands became self-sufficient in arms production, with diffusion and migration of skilled workers to more peripheral countries such as Portugal and Russia.

 The modern arms industry emerged in the second half of the nineteenth century as a product of the creation and expansion of the first large military–industrial companies.
-As smaller countries and even newly industrializing countries like Russia and Japan could no longer produce cutting-edge military equipment with their Indigenous capacity-based resources, they increasingly began to contract the manufacturers of military equipment, such as battleships, artillery pieces and rifles to foreign government military entities.
+As smaller countries and even newly industrializing countries like Russia and Japan could no longer produce cutting-edge military equipment with their indigenous capacity-based resources, they increasingly began to outsource the manufacture of military equipment, such as battleships, artillery pieces and rifles to foreign government military entities.
 In 1854, the British government awarded a contract to the Elswick Ordnance Company to supply the latest loading artillery pieces.
 This galvanized the private sector into weapons production, with the surplus increasingly exported to foreign countries.
 William Armstrong became one of the first international arms dealers, selling his systems to governments across the world from Brazil to Japan.
 In 1884, he opened a shipyard at Elswick to specialize in warship production – at the time, it was the only factory in the world that could build a battleship and arm it completely.
 The factory produced warships for foreign naval forces, including the Imperial Japanese Navy.
 Several Armstrong cruisers played an important role in defeating the Russian fleet at the Battle of Tsushima in 1905.
 In the American Civil War in 1861 the North had about ten times the manufacturing capacity of the economy of the Confederate States of America.
-This advantage over the South included the ability to produce (in relatively small numbers) breech-loading rifles for use against the muzzle-loading rifled muskets of the South.
+This advantage over the South included the ability to produce (in relatively small numbers) breech-loading rifles for use against the muzzle-loading rifles of the South.
 This began the transition to industrially produced mechanized weapons such as the Gatling gun.